jupyterlab/jupyterlab-plugin-playground/README.md

     let widget = 'bqplot';
     // note that we are using require js here to load the AMD module
-    // requirejs is automatically loaded with jupyterlab-pluginplayground.
+    // requirejs is automatically loaded with @jupyterlab/pluginplayground.
     // * (star) selects the latest version from jsdelivr, and then loads the `/dist/index.js` file
     // the final URL will be something like https://cdn.jsdelivr.net/npm/bqplot@*/dist/index.js require([widget + "@*/dist/index"], function(plugin) {